strength training resistance bands

 • Carry or twist: Literally, carry something heavy or woodchoppers/medicine balls slams

 One exercise in all of these categories should be in each of your strength training sessions.
 If you want to get complicated and substitute a step up for reverse lunge because you feel it’s more specific to trail running, be my guest (it’s probably not).
 However, at the end of the day consistency is going to trump specificity.
-So, pick exercises that you are familiar and comfortable with.
+So, pick exercises you are familiar and comfortable with.
 Below is a common way I prescribe these to athletes who have two days per week of resistance training:

 DAY 1